 This isn't just a bitch slap, it's a bitch slap that everyone in America can be proud of.

-#1092 on The Most Rewatchable Moviessee more on In the Heat of the Night
+#24 on The Best Movies About Summersee more on In the Heat of the Night

 Kurt Russell has cemented his role as one of cinema's great badasses.
 Many consider his role as Wyatt Earp in Tombstone to be Russell at his most badass of all.
 So when Russell lives out every red-blooded heterosexual male's fantasy by bitch slapping the hell out of Billy Bob Thornton at 02:07 in this clip ("And THAT'S for cheating on Angelina Jolie!"), it may ultimately go down as Russell's baddest of ass moments of all time.